 Every Wednesday I feature a child recently highlighted by a local Wednesday's Child newscast to share the stories of children from around the country who are waiting for a family.
 My hope is that this can broaden exposure for the children highlighted, but also serve as a reminder that these children represent thousands of children currently in the foster-care system.
 Perhaps their stories will inspire you to consider opening your home to a child needing a family.
 For more information and to . . .

-What I want you to know about having a sibling with special needs
+What I want you to know about motherhood: we are all different, and that’s okay.

 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest post is by Marva.
-I‘m 20 years old, have two amazing siblings - a healthy brother who‘s 2 years older than me, and a little sister who‘s 6 1/2 years younger than me.Long before my little sister . . .
+Today’s guest post is by Briana Meade.
+For a long time, I've had this "perfect" version of a mother in my head.
+She looks a lot like my mother-in-law, who once-upon-a-time raised four kids seemingly . . .

-What I want you to know about wanting to be a mom
+What I want you to know about being a step-mom

 - Newer Posts